Petrikur/Penaflix/README.md

 # Project

 This this a netflix inspired movie applcation made with ReactJs, NextJs, TaildwindCSS and other libraries.
 Movie data is fetched from TMDB API.
-Currently movie info and trailer is shown when movie is pressed.
+Currently movie info and trailer is shown when movie is selected.
 Authentication is handled with Firebase.
 Also search functionality is working on basic level.
+User can save or delete movies in own list which is saved to mondodb.

-Next im planning to develop "mylist" page and movie row as well as subscription functionality with Stripe.
+Next im planning to develop ubscription functionality with Stripe.

 ## Usage
 Live demo is hosted in Vercel and can be found [here](https://penaflix-nu.vercel.app/).